-Multi-Channel Distribution Led by Proven Foodservice Strategy in a trusted environment such as an expertly brewed cup of coffee or cappuccino from their favorite coffee shop.
+Multi-Channel Distribution Led by Proven Foodservice Strategy

+Our successful channel penetration and execution across geographies starts with our specialty foodservice-led market entry strategy that builds awareness of our brand and products.
+Consumers discover Oatly in a trusted environment such as an expertly brewed cup of coffee or cappuccino from their favorite coffee shop.
 That quality product experience sparks a discovery journey for consumers with Oatly that can lead to purchase at a grocery store or incorporating more plant-based options in their diet.
 Importantly, this strategy is very difficult to replicate given this channel's fragmented and opaque distribution networks and has only been made possible by our on-the-ground teams that understand the nuances of this channel in each specific market.
 While this strategy is currently best exemplified in our coffee channel through our barista relationships, we believe it is replicable across products categories through respective category foodservice channels.
 We are currently expanding this strategy in partnerships with multi-unit independents and large coffee chains to further drive the momentum of Oatly into new international markets.